rubocode/frontier.nvim/doc/design/elements.md

 We call one of these elements a highlight group.
 Now, things are not too simple and that turns out to be a good thing.
-We can link one highlight group to another one so that the second one can automatically switch along with the first.
+We can link one highlight group to another one so that the second one can automatically switch along with the first (this is analogous to soft links in unix file systems).
 In this case, you need only supply and modify the first and simply keep the link alive.
 So, in a particular colorscheme, you supply some color definitions